Guide By – Los Angeles Nursing Home Infections Attorney

 Proper care and infection prevention practices can prevent infections at long-term care facilities, such as nursing homes and assisted living facilities.
 Unfortunately, annually, hundreds of thousands of patients die from infections.
 When an infection occurs, this is frequently a sign of elder abuse & neglect.
 Understaffing is also a major contributor to facility-acquired infections.
-A nursing home infections lawyer and assisted living infection attorney in Los Angeles, Cherepinskiy Law Firm, will tirelessly advocate for the rights of the infection victims or their families.
+A Los Angeles nursing home infections attorney and assisted living infection lawyer, Cherepinskiy Law Firm, will tirelessly advocate for the rights of the infection victims or their families.

 Skilled nursing facilities and assisted living facilities provide services to millions of Americans.
 Based on the statistical data from the United States Centers for Disease Control and Prevention (“CDC”), the number of nursing home patients exceeds 4 million per year.
 The number of individuals residing at assisted living facilities is close to 1 million.

 Statistics Regarding Infections in the Elderly in Long-Term Care Settings

 The CDC’s analysis of the medical literature shows the following statistical data regarding infections in long-term care settings:

 - Every year, the residents of long-term care facilities, including nursing homes and assisted living facilities, suffer 1 to 3 million serious infections; and